TedHusted/awake/awake.md/awake.md

 Then, almost to distract herself, Elena looks up and says, “Siri, rewind the news report and zoom in on the car. “

 Elena opens the HR software on her phone.
-Personnel records for local employees include license plates in order to access to the parking garage.
+Personnel records for local employees include license plates so that they can access the parking garage.

 “Dios mío!
 The license plate matches.
 It is Brent’s car. — Siri, call Brent.”
 The call goes straight to voicemail.